PAException/engelsburg-api/README.md

-# Engelsburg infrastructure
+# Engelsburg API
-The Infrastructure of the Engelsburg-Gymnasium-Kassel
+API of the Engelsburg-Gymnasium-Kassel

 # License
-All rights reserved.
+All rights reserved by Paul Huerkamp (2020)